Skip to content

 wh sub log signal-hook

-Output shows each delivery’s run status, attempt count, timing, associated commit, and matched operation indexes.
-For sprite subscriptions, the action container name is shown at the top.
+Output shows each delivery’s run status, attempt count, timing, source label, and matched operation indexes.
 Failed runs display the error code and message:

 Subscription: signal-hook